Poincar\'e Duality in abstract 6-functor formalisms: Dualizing object

+where $\widetilde{r}$ is \'etale.
+In particular, there is a natural equivalence $r^!\simeq r^*$.
+Therefore, we obtain the following sequence of isomorphisms

-Therefore, it suffices to show the claim for $X=\bf{D}^d_Y$ with $f\colon \bf{D}^d_Y \to Y$ being the natural projection, and $s=0_Y$ the zero section.
+Therefore, it suffices to show the claim for the natural projection $f\colon X=\bf{A}^d_Y \to Y$ and the zero section $s=0_Y$.
 Using that the formation of $C$ commutes with arbitrary base change, we can reduce further to the case $S=Y$.

 {\it Step~$3$.
-The case of the natural projection $f\colon X=\bf{D}^d_S \to S$ and the zero section $0_S$}.
-Since the question is local on $S$ (see Step~$1$), we can assume that $S=\Spa(\O_S(S), \O_S^+(S))$ is a strongly noetherian Tate affinoid.
-Denote the $d$-dimensional relative Tate algebra by
+The case of the relative affine space $f\colon X=\AA^d_S \to S$ and the zero section $0_S$}.
+Since the question is local on $S$ (see Step~$1$), we can assume that $S=\Spa(A, A^+)$ is a strongly noetherian Tate affinoid (resp.\,an affine scheme).
+Then Lemma~\ref{lemma:normal-cone-zero-section} ensures that there is an $S$-isomorphism